gmc-code/PC-Python/docs/turtle/turtle_dots.rst

     :align: center
     :alt: dot_stack_1

-| Make use of the ``draw_dot`` definition by hexagon of circles using draw_dot.
+| Make use of the ``draw_dot`` definition by drawing a hexagon of circles using draw_dot.

-| The code completion below draws a 6 circles around a central circle, wiht all circles the same size.
+| The code completion below draws 6 circles around a central circle, with all circles the same size.
 | The 6 circles have their centres in the shape of a hexagon.
-| Since 360/6 is 60 degrees, the turtle can locate the centres of each circle by starting for the central circles's centre each time and heading outwards at angles that change by 60 degrees each time.
+| Since 360/6 is 60 degrees, the turtle can locate the centres of each circle by starting from the central circles's centre each time and heading outwards at angles that change by 60 degrees each time.
+| This avoids using trig to calculate the centre of the circles, since ``dot_centre = t.pos()`` can be used instead.
+| An alternative approach would be to go from centre to centre by turning 60 degrees.
 | The image below shows the path taken by the turtle in doing the drawing.

 .. image:: images/dot_hexagon_turtle_trail.png